Studio where we make the prints and books.

 Almost all of the images on the website can be fine art prints.
 Generally the prints can be made at any size, except if the origainal image has a size limitation based on its resolution.
 We won’t release anything that we are not proud to sign.

-Richard has re-set up his darkroom.
+Darkroom prints....
 What a hard process to make everything work!
-Going back in time is tricky; but this now rare process benefits from Richard’s new led light enlarger bulbs – the prints are now better.
-An advantage of analog darkroom photography is authenticity, with no digital manipulation the viewer isn’t lied to with phony moons, stars etc..
-Prices of darkroom prints are by quotation.
-Each silver print is the result of many test prints.
+Going back in time is tricky; but this now rare process benefits from Richard’s 50 years of practice.
+An advantage of analog darkroom photography is authenticity.
+With no digital manipulation, the viewer isn’t lied to with phony moons, stars etc..

 Satisfaction